caspergrl/GT-UX-UI-Dec2022-June2023/01-week/03-lesson.md

 **On empathy:**
 We are wired for empathy.
 Scientific studies have found that when we observe another person’s action, pain, or affect, it can trigger parts of the *same neural networks* in our brains.
 It's as if we're experiencing the other person's feelings firsthand.

-- Empathy is feeling "with" someone; sympathy is feeling "for" someone.
+- Empathy is feeling "with" someone - putting yourself in their shoes; sympathy is feeling "for" someone - acknowledgement of their feelings or circumstances but a bit more removed.

 *The four qualities of empathy:*
 1. Gaining a perspective of others